feyzollahi/AudioMoodDetection/Readme.md

 This project is about audio processing.

-Dataset if from sharif speech dataset.
+Dataset is from sharif speech dataset.

 You execute demo with these 3 steps: first install the requirements: